Bobbo117/GarageController/README.md

 Implementation

 1. Garage Monitor Components
-    1. ESP32, PIR sensor, temperature/humidity sensor, photodiode, OLED display, shielded cable to garage door reed switch.
+    a.
+ESP32, PIR sensor, temperature/humidity sensor, photodiode, OLED display, shielded cable to garage door reed switch.

         ![](media/bca56718512cff94e3ae9f505154e238.jpeg)

-    2. Use Velcro to attach one side of the reed switch to the garage door rail, the other side of the switch to the garage door.
+    b.
+Use Velcro to attach one side of the reed switch to the garage door rail, the other side of the switch to the garage door.

         ![](media/d6b159c0feb38c88f7262479bc8c30d0.jpeg)

-    3. Software: The software app GarageDoor.ino reports motion and garage door state as well as light level, temperature, and humidity wirelessly to the Lillygo module via ESPNOW .
+    c.
+Software: The software app GarageDoor.ino reports motion and garage door state as well as light level, temperature, and humidity wirelessly to the Lillygo module via ESPNOW .
 The software documents the pin connections for the sensors.
-1. SUV Ultrasonic auto monitor
+2. SUV Ultrasonic auto monitor

     ![](media/155fedb500b74103b4504253aa0dc17b.jpeg)

-2.  eSP32, ultrasonic sensor, bracket measure distance to floor in inches.
+    a.  eSP32, ultrasonic sensor, bracket measure distance to floor in inches.
 When car is absent, it reports around 80 inches.
 When car is present, it reports 15 inches or so.
-3. UltraSonic Software: The software app UltrasonicTapeMeasure.ino as mounted reports distance from ceiling of a reflective surface to the Garage Controller via ESPNOW .
+    b.
+UltraSonic Software: The software app UltrasonicTapeMeasure.ino as mounted reports distance from ceiling of a reflective surface to the Garage Controller via ESPNOW .
 The software documents the pin connections for         the ultrasonic sensor.
 1. SUV Hatch Sensor

     ![](media/e0e813020a1122cb4e3432c0207e45a9.jpeg)